rekalogika/rekalogika.dev/docs/doctrine-collections-decorator/cookbook/14-decorating-members.md

         }
     }

-    // We should override the other methods that returns
+    // We should override all the other methods that returns
     // BusinessContractInterface, but for conciseness, we skip them here.
 }
 ```